- Previous owner's account still associated with the equipment

 Live view problems that start suddenly usually trace back to an upload speed drop — the camera itself is fine, the bandwidth path to the cloud isn't.

-- Previous owner account still associated with equipment
+- Previous owner's account still associated with the equipment

 - No active Vivint monitoring subscription on the system

-- WiFi network changed but doorbell still has old credentials
+- WiFi changed but the doorbell has old credentials

 Before you go — try one of these (they fix most cases).